Cairns to Normanton – Gateways

 Cairns is a popular tourism centre with all visitor facilities.
 This thriving regional centre offers arts, culture, shopping and dining.
 There’s many different day tour options, including trips to the Great Barrier Reef and its islands.
 The Great Inland Way from Sydney is a fully sealed route offering a range of highlights.

-The Tropical Tablelands provide Cairns’ green backdrop, with mixed agriculture and upland rainforest.
+The Atherton Tablelands provide Cairns’ green backdrop, with mixed agriculture and upland rainforest.
 This is another place where you can easily plan to spend a few days, exploring the lush green surrounds.
 As well as crater lakes and waterfalls, the Tablelands has rich World Heritage listed rainforest, coffee plantations and friendly locals.

 The Gregory Development Road from Charters Towers is sealed and tracks the mighty Burdekin River, one of the east coast’s largest catchments.